Dokosoko-AI/dokosoko-docs/src/content/docs/guides/support-reporting.md

 ## Configure destinations

-Open deployment settings and set either or both fixed HTTPS URLs.
+Open **Settings → Tenant settings** and set either or both fixed HTTPS URLs.
 There is no per-API route and no separate delivery credential.
 Emptying a URL disables the matching tool for new submissions.

 The configured destination is snapshotted into each accepted outbox record.
 Delivery uses pinned DNS, no redirects, a stable submission ID as the idempotency key, bounded leases, and bounded retries.